maui3831/ocr/README.md

 * Custom Pixel Input: Provide character pixel data as a comma-separated string (35 pixels + 1 ASCII label).

-* Multiple Model Training: Train and compare three different neural network models simultaneously.

-* Comparative Training Plots: Visualize and contrast the training loss and accuracy of all models over epochs using Plotly graphs.
+* Comparative Training Plots: Visualize and contrast the training loss and accuracy of all over epochs using Plotly graphs.

 * Detailed Training History: View and download the full training history (loss, accuracy per epoch) for each model.